mondracode/visual-computing-assignments/content/_index.md

 {{< hint info >}}
 **Paul Leteliel Moros Anacona** [github](https://github.com/pmoros)\
 I'm a systems engineer student at the National University of Colombia, who is passionate about open source software, servers and infrastructure.
+From this course I hope I will be able to understand how 3D and other visual effects work in a 2D screen.
 I'm the proud owner of a cat named "Pako" and I love to read books.
 {{< /hint >}}

 {{< hint blue >}}